 Archived Bridge Photography

 The Maryland State Roads Commission, predecessor of the Maryland Department of Transportation State Highway Administration (MDOT SHA), retained the Baltimore-based Hughes Photography to photograph the construction of Maryland’s infrastructure from the 1920s to the 1940s.
 These images document the construction methods and equipment from that time.
-The photos also present detailed visual information about the bridges and thei surrounding communities.
+The photos also present detailed visual information about the bridges and their surrounding communities.
 Many images provide rare glimpses of the 19th and early 20th century bridges that were demolished to make way for the structures built during the 1920s, 1930s and 1940s.

 Contributions to 20th Century